crawl/crawl/crawl-ref/docs/crawl_manual.rst

   They are competent in combat, especially with short blades, maces or ranged weapons, and are comfortable with all forms of magic.
 They are also very adept at using magical devices.
-Their small size makes them unable to wield large weapons, but they are agile and stealthy, and advance in levels as quickly as Humans.
+Their small size makes them unable to wield large weapons, but they are agile and stealthy, and advance in levels slightly more quickly than Humans.

 Demonspawn (Ds)
   Demonspawn are horrible half-mortal, half-infernal creatures.
 Demonspawn can